Nathan-Wall/proto/OVERVIEW.md

 In JavaScript, it's common to use objects as dictionaries.
 However, there are some problems with using regular objects as dictionaries because clashes could occur between entries and properties on `Object.prototype`.

 ES5 made it possible to create objects without a prototype by using `Object.create(null)`.
 There are plans for ES6 to make this easier with [dicts](http://wiki.ecmascript.org/doku.php?id=harmony:modules_standard).
-Proto provides the `#` operator to encourage making creating prototypeless objects common.
+Proto provides the `#` operator to encourage creating prototypeless objects common, for use as dictionaries.

     var animals = #{
         'monkey': 'A mammal of the order of Primates',